nschonni/cordova-docs/articles/getting-started/ios-guide.md

 This is the easiest yet riskiest way to start the remote agent.
 Visual Studio uses simple HTTP connections to transfer build payloads.

-Often times when folks have trouble connecting Visual Studio to their remote agent, they'll start their remote agent without secure mode and the connection issue disappears.
+Often times when folks have trouble connecting to their remote agent, they'll start it without secure mode and the connection issue disappears.

 Start the remote agent without secure mode only if you are comfortable with the trade-offs between risk and convenience.